syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Columns.md

 The above screenshot shows insert column dialog in TreeGrid
 {:.caption}

-The TreeGrid columns can also be renamed or deleted at run-time with custom actions using the [`renameColumn`](https://help.syncfusion.com/api/js/ejtreegrid#methods:renamecolumn "renameColumn") and [`deleteColumn`](https://help.syncfusion.com/api/js/ejtreegrid#methods:deletecolumn "deleteColumn") methods.
+The TreeGrid columns can also be renamed or deleted at run-time on any custom actions using the [`renameColumn`](https://help.syncfusion.com/api/js/ejtreegrid#methods:renamecolumn "renameColumn") and [`deleteColumn`](https://help.syncfusion.com/api/js/ejtreegrid#methods:deletecolumn "deleteColumn") methods.

-### Customizing the insert column dialog.
+### Customize insert column dialog fields

 It is possible to add or remove the `Columns` properties in insert column dialog using `ColumnDialogFields` property.
-In insert column option `Field`, `HeaderText` and `EditType` properties are necessary to create a new column, so this fields are unable to remove from insert column option.
+In insert column dialog `Field`, `HeaderText` and `EditType` properties are necessary to create a new column, so these fields are unable to remove from insert column option.

-Following code example shows how to customize the insert column option in tree grid.
+The following code example shows how to customize the insert column option in TreeGrid,

 {% highlight CSHTML %}